osrf/gazebo_design/sdf_reference_geometry/sdf_reference_geometry.md

 ### Interfaces

-1. frame element: This is a new XML SDF element
+1. frame element: This is a new XML SDF element, and its information is available via the sdf::Element API
 1. pose element: the frame XML attribute is added to the pose element.
+The API stays the same.

+The sdf::Pose class is not modeified.
+This is because the current Pose is more of a math class (like the ignition math Pose class) than a vehicule to convey frame information.
+However, it would be possible to extend the sdf::Pose class to expose a list of frames.

 For example:
 Plot proto message: A message that carries plot data will be created to transmit data from the server to the client.